nbostech/wavelabs-client-api/README.md

    1. If you want to use ENV variables jump to Usage section.
 Nothing to change in configuration file.

-   2. If you are not using ENV variables provide configuration option values in wavelabs_client_api.rb file in initializers directory as follows:
+   2. If you are not using ENV variables, add configuration option values in wavelabs_client_api.rb file in initializers directory as follows:
     ```

     WavelabsClientApi.configure do |config|